-2. Dispose of the needle/sharp in a hard-sided container to prevent further injury.

-3. Wash the site vigorously with soap and water.
-For mucous membrane exposure, flush with copious amounts of water.
+- 1. Stop what you are doing immediately and notify supervisor/preceptor on site. - 2.
+Dispose of the needle/sharp in a hard-sided container to prevent further injury. - 3.
+Wash the site vigorously with soap and water.
+For mucous membrane exposure, flush with copious amounts of water. - 4.
+Follow the site/facility policy for injury/incident reporting. - a.
+DO NOT GIVE YOUR PERSONAL INSURANCE FOR BILLING: Please give them the following: STATE INSURANCE FUND

-4. Notify Supervisor/Preceptor on site immediately

-5. Follow the site/facility policy for injury/incident reporting.

-5a.
-DO NOT GIVE YOUR PERSONAL INSURANCE FOR

-BILLING: Please give them the following: STATE INSURANCE FUND P.O.
+P.O.
 Box 83720 Boise, ID 83720